Citrus and Spice Kentucky Mule

 Bourbon, ginger and orange are a classic combination.
-This Citrus and Spice Kentucky Mule Cocktail recipe adds some warm spice notes for a fabulous fall into winter drink!
+This Citrus and Spice Kentucky Mule adds some warm spice notes for a fabulous fall into winter drink!

 I’d been searching for a bourbon based drink for the holidays and wanted something that was versatile, easy to make and a little refreshing.
 The Kentucky Mule came to mind and I thought it had possibilities.
 Dressed up with a little extra citrus and adding a spice infused simple syrup gave the drink that holiday touch I was looking for!

-Why you’ll love this Citrus and Spice Kentucky Mule Cocktail:
+Why you’ll love this Citrus and Spice Kentucky Mule:

 - Switching from vodka to bourbon gives the drink a bit more “heft” – which we all crave in cooler weather.